CHAOZHAO-1/DG-PHM/README.md

 - We have sorted out the molti-modal-based fault diagnosis, including data, papers, codes and so on [[Link](https://github.com/CHAOZHAO-1/Awsome-Multi-modal-based-PHM)]

+# Contact

+If you have any problem, please free to contact me.

+Name: Chao Zhao

+Email address: zhaochao734@hust.edu.cn

 # BibTex Citation

 If you find this paper and repository useful, please cite our paper☺️.